 thread.
 As the basic execution unit, we want it to be runnable either in real-time mode or regular GPOS mode alternatively, which exactly maps to Dovetail’s out-of-band and in-band contexts.

 monitor.
 This element has the same purpose than the main kernel’s futex, which is about providing an integrated - although much simpler - set of fundamental thread synchronization features.
 It is used by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.

 clock.
 We may find platform-specific clock devices in addition to the core ones defined by the architecture, for which ad hoc drivers should be written.
-The clock element ensures that all clock drivers present the same interface to applications in user-space.
+The clock element ensures all clock drivers present the same interface to applications in user-space.
 In addition, this element can export individual software timers to applications which comes in handy for running periodic loops or waiting for oneshot events on a specific time base.

 cross-buffer.
 A cross-buffer (aka xbuf) is a bi-directional communication channel for exchanging data between out-of-band and in-band thread contexts, without impacting the real-time performance on the out-of-band side.
 Any kind of thread (EVL or regular) can wait/poll for input from the other side.
 Cross-buffers serve the same purpose than Xenomai’s message pipes implemented by the XDDP socket protocol.

 file proxy.
 Linux-based dual kernel systems are nasty by design: the huge set of GPOS features is always visible to applications but they should not to use it when they carry out real-time work with the help of the autonomous core, or risk unbounded response time.
 Because of such exclusion, manipulating files created by the main kernel such as calling printf(3) should not be done directly from time-critical loops.
 A file proxy solves this type of issue by channeling the output it receives to an arbitrary file descriptor, keeping the writer on the out-of-band execution stage.